albar965/littlenavmap-manual/src/en/MEASURE.rst

 will show two course values.
 One for the start and one for the end position if they are different.
 Short lines have mostly equal start and end course.

-The width of distance measurement lines can be changed in the dialog ``Options`` on page :ref:`map-display-user`.
-The labels on the options page :ref:`map-display-labels`.
+The width of distance measurement lines can be changed in the options dialog on page :ref:`options-map-user`.
+The labels on the options page :ref:`options-map-labels`.

 A measurment line starting at a VOR, VORDME, VORTAC or TACAN takes the calibrated declination of the navaid to calculate the magnetic course.